CrunchyData/postgres-operator/docs/content/installation/prerequisites.md

 ### Application Ports

-The PostgreSQL Operator deploys different services to support a production PostgreSQL environment.
+PGO deploys different services to support a production PostgreSQL environment.
 Below is a list of the applications and their default Service ports.